Children's Reading

 A few weeks later, Bobbie's worst fears were realized.
 Grandma had cancer.
 Bobbie could see the sad looks in her parents' eyes.
 Everyone loved Grandma.
 No one in the family wanted to lose such a wonderful person.

 To Bobbie, it seemed like an impossible situation.
-Grandma was taking treatment called "chemotherapy."
+Grandma was taking a treatment called "chemotherapy."
 Grandma's face grew pale.
 Her hair fell out.
 She could barely move from the pain she felt.
 Walking from her bedroom to the bathroom was a great undertaking.
 Bobbie's mother took extra time off from work to help Grandma feel comfortable.

 One day, Bobbie's mother and Grandma came back from the doctor.
 Bobbie heard her mother whisper something to her dad about Grandma's test.
 At first, her dad's head was lowered, listening intensely.
 Then he raised his head.
 And his face beamed with a huge smile.
 Bobbie knew the results.
 "That's too good to be true!" exclaimed Bobbie.
 "That's the best news I've heard in a long time!"